wiremoons/amt/README.md

 # Summary for `amt`

-A small application called 'amt' which is an abbreviation for 'Acronym Management Tool' that can be used to store, look up, and change or delete acronyms that are held in a SQLite database.
+A small application called '`amt`' which is an acronym for 'Acronym Management Tool' that can be used to store, look up, and change or delete acronyms that are held in a SQLite database.